rackerlabs/technical-blog/_posts/2019-04-30-cloud-for-customer-integration-with-outlook.md

 -	Tasks
 -	Contacts

-The add-in also provides the **Save and Send email to Hybris C4C** button on Outlook for sending email and for creating new contacts.
+The add-in also provides the **Save and Send email to Hybris C4C** button in Outlook for sending email and for creating new contacts.
 You can choose an account to associate with email and contacts when you synchronize the data with C4C.